Daisies – Loves Me, Loves Me Not…

 In the old days, daisies were abundant in dry meadows and pastures, even as far north as Finnmark.
 But with those habitats disappearing more and more, you’re more likely to spot them growing along roadside verges today.

-Standing tall at 20 to 70 centimeters, the oxeye daisy takes its time to settle in.
+Standing tall at 20 to 70 centimetres, the oxeye daisy takes its time to settle in.
 So don’t pull it up by the roots.
 Pretty please.
 It plays an important ecological role by attracting pollinators like bees and butterflies.

 In folk medicine, the daisy was used to treat certain pains.
 It’s especially known for its diuretic and antispasmodic properties.